unitary-healthcare/reduce-fsm/README.md

 ### Stateful Filtering

-States in filters are defined as passing values (default) or suppressing them {:pass false}.
+States in filters are defined as passing values (default) or suppressing them `{:pass false}`.
 For each event the filter will return the pass value of the state it is in after processing the event (input sequence element).

-The following example suppresses values from the time a 3 is encountered until we see a 6.
+The following example suppresses values from the time a `3` is encountered until we see a `6`.

 ```clojure
 (defsm-filter sample-filter